Download STL files from the Gallery.

 Do the same with Robpart3 and 4.

 Redrill the holes on the side of Robpart2 with a 6mm drill(if you have a previous version with holes).
 These are for to fix an extra servo to get a double actuated thumb.
 See: http://www.thingiverse.com/thing:28124

 Use the little rubber silentblocs that came with your servos(if you have the previous version).

-In Robpart5, insert two bolts for 4mm screws in the printed cavities.
-Mine were not fitting, due to overhang, I heated them with a flam to make them fit.
+In Robpart5, insert two nuts for 4mm bolts in the printed cavities.
+Mine were not fitting, due to overhang, I heated them slightly with a lighter flame to make them fit.

 Trim/Fill the holes of the simple servo bed if there is overhang.